bradflaugher/wsj4free/README.md

-# library-wsj
+# wsj4free

-WSJ link for my phone to access wsj from the library for free, because why not.
+Links to access the WSJ for free via the library and/or other legal sources.
+PRs welcome.